The Big Telephone

 Joe then explained the entire situation to Bobby, about Gail’s two diaries, the contents in both of them and discovering Mrs. Wilcox’s body.
 He then told him of their plan of how they could get over there and confront Nadine herself.
 The boy who sat across from them now looked stunned and pale.

 “You have to, son.
+We’ll get permission from your parents to assist us, don’t worry, we won’t let anything happen to you.
 This afternoon, you go over there like you never saw us today.
 Help her move the furniture.
 Start to ask questions.
 Someone who does what she did can’t keep it inside forever.
 I’ll bet she’s dying to tell someone.”

 “How do you know she will?”